mikl0s/ReformatBackup/docs/project-prd.md

 ## Overview

 ### Purpose
-AppBackup Manager is a lightweight, user-friendly tool designed to simplify the backup and restoration of application-specific user settings and data on Windows 11.
+ReformatBackup is a lightweight, user-friendly tool designed to simplify the backup and restoration of application-specific user settings and data on Windows 11.
 It targets tech-savvy users, IT professionals, and gamers who need a portable, efficient solution to preserve app configurations without full system backups.

 ### Goals
 - Provide a single-command installable Python application via PyPI.